sssata/HYKU/README.md

 ### Download

-The latest version of the configurator program can be found in [Releases](https://github.com/sssata/HYKU_CAD/releases/tag/v0.1).
+The latest version of the configurator program can be found in [Releases](https://github.com/sssata/HYKU/releases).

 ## What's in the Box
 - 1x HYKU Tablet, fully assembled
 - 1x Tablet Pen, Removable
+- 1x 2m USB Type C to USB Type A Cable

 ## Tablet Specs